SAMPLE 1: Queen's Cup

 I made The Road Home as a small project for my Colloquium in Games class at Marist College.
 The game barrows a lot of mechanics from The Oregon Trail, a game I'm personally very fond of.
 Because of this, The Road Home is reliant on a lot of randomly generated events and concise feedback to the player.
 I even had a chance to experiment with procedural generation, as the road-tiles that the group travels on are randomly placed.
 The game is available at my itch.io page.

 SAMPLE 4: Blown-Out

 Blown-Out is a casual, 2D, exploration game which my team of seven developed in forty-eight hours for the 2020 Global Game Jam.
 The game takes place on a damaged spacecraft with the player being tasked with repairing major systems to gain access to the control room.

 I was a programmer for Blown-Out and one of the few team members with extensive Unity experience.
 During the jam, I was responsible for programming the oxygen system, parallax affect for the background, all major menu overlays, the fog that covers the map, and several other systems that drive gameplay.
 The game can be played on my itch.io page.

-As a student studying both computer science and game design, I get the best of both the creative and technical worlds.
-My CS work often calls for writing lengthy algorithms and logical thinking; but I find that the best way to further my understanding of CS concepts is through employing them in larger projects.
+As a computer scientist and game designer, I get the best of both the creative and technical worlds.
+My CS work often calls for writing lengthy algorithms and logical thinking; but I find that the best way to further my understanding of CS concepts is through employing them into larger projects.
 Lucky for me, my game design work gives me the perfect opportunity to incorporate my CS knowledge into expanding my video games!
 On this page, I've included some recent projects I've done in game development.
 In these projects, I got a chance to write scripts to define game mechanics, as well as the chance to design the games themselves.